NeoAcereo/ML-Architecture-Solutions/README.md

-# ML-Arichitecture-Solutions
+# ML-Solutions
-Different ML problems require different subtleties in the solution architecture.
+Different ML problems require different subtleties in the solution.
-This will be a series where different ML architectures will be built for various problems.
+This will be a series where different ML architectures will be built for various problems.0

-Episode 1

-Model created for classification of cusotmer churn using RandomForests